tomasf18/IES-practical/Lab01/README.md

 Professional software engineering relies on team-oriented tools and practices to enhance development effectiveness.
-These tools should promote productivity, collective ownership, code/effort reusing, and deter from the mentality of “it works on my computer…”.
+These tools should promote productivity, collective ownership, code/effort reusing, and deter from the mentality of “it works on my computer...”.
-This lab addresses the basic practices to set up a development environment that facilitates cooperative development for enterprise Java projects, specifically:
+This lab addresses the basic practices to `set up a development environment that facilitates cooperative development` for enterprise Java projects, specifically:
-    MAVEN - use a project build tool to configure the development project and automatically manage dependencies.
+    `MAVEN` - use a project build tool to configure the development project and automatically manage dependencies.
-    GIT - collaborate in code projects using git for source code management (SCM).
+    `GIT` - collaborate in code projects using git for source code management (SCM).
-    DOCKER - apply a container technology to speed up and reuse deployments.
+    `DOCKER` - apply a container technology to speed up and reuse deployments.

-# Build Lifecycle Basics
+# Maven - Build Lifecycle Basics

 The regular “build” of a (large) project takes several steps (i.e., is made up of phases):
     - obtaining dependencies